Most popular recycling questions answered

 2020 has been a challenging year for many, and as Recycle Week enters its 17th year, we are set to celebrate the industry and the nation under the theme: ‘Together – We Recycle’.

 With people staying at home during lockdown and an increase in remote working, there has been a rise in ecommerce sales, home deliveries, takeaways and more.
 Therefore it has never been more important to understand what can and can’t be recycled at home.

 What can I recycle?

-However, there still exists wide spread confusion on how best to recycle.
-At DS Smith, we manage over 5.5 million tonnes of material every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.
+At DS Smith, we manage around 6 million tonnes of material for recycling every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.

 Can you recycle wrapping paper?

 Sometimes.
 Non-paper gift wrap, such as foil-based wrapping paper or bags, cannot be recycled.
 The best way of checking if your wrapping paper can be recycled is to scrunch it; if it springs back when you scrunch it, it’s not recyclable.

 Check out some more of our top tips for recycling wrapping paper.

 No. Tissues, paper towels, or kitchen roll cannot be recycled once used.
 Although the fibres are recyclable there is a high chance that this material could be contaminated and is therefore not accepted in European paper mills.

 Can you recycle plastic bags?